How do I book tickets?

 What do I need to bring to collect my tickets at the venue?

 If someone else booked your tickets from another ticket agent, you will need to check with the ticket agent.
-For some events sold by other tickets, the person who bought the ticket might need to prove with photo ID that you’re the person named on the actual ticket.
+For some events sold by other tickets, the person who bought the ticket might need to prove with photo ID that they are the person named on the actual ticket.

 What if I’ve lost or damaged my ticket or they’ve been stolen?

 Get in touch with the ticket agent you booked with straight away – they can usually arrange replacements.
 Sadly, there’s not much the venue can do, though, other than recommend you download the DICE app to help avoid disappointment for future purchases!

 Can I show my e-ticket on my phone if I bought it online?

-I have a balcony ticket, does that mean I am allocated a seat?
+I have a balcony / upstairs ticket, does that mean I am allocated a seat?